 Also very inspiring: a surprising opening.
 For example, start with a statement, a true story or a metaphor.
 Make sure that you always create a new introduction, tailored to the customer.
 If you think from the customer's point of view, choose a form that suits you, your company and your customer, then it will be all right!

 You may be wondering how you can do all this (and in a short time).
 Fortunately, we now have very smart programs for that.
 Online proposals tools that make personalization and inspiration a breeze.
-With an online quotation tool, you can quickly and easily create the most beautiful and inspiring quotations.
+With an online proposal tool, you can quickly and easily create the most beautiful and inspiring proposals.
 Every time, for every customer and every experience.